Estral Beach, Michigan

 Estral Beach is a village in Monroe County in the U.S. state of Michigan.
 The population was 403 at the 2020 census.
 The village is located within Berlin Charter Township.

 History

 Estral Beach was incorporated as a village in 1925.
-It was named after the Spanish word for star.
+It was named after the Spanish word for "star".

 Geography

+The village is in northeastern Monroe County, on the southern edge of Berlin Charter Township.
+It sits on the northwest shore of Lake Erie at the mouth of Swan Creek and about 8 mi south of the mouth of the Detroit River.
+It is 13 mi by road northeast of Monroe, the county seat, and 7 mi south of Rockwood.